 Clubs who are promoting an open race event at the weekend may also include a 'club' race for riders aged 50+ and/or women.
 Riders falling into these categories can ride these events using a club competition licence.
 This is to provide the opportunity for older riders and women to try out racing on a less expensive licence.
 The 50+ events started in Ulster in 2011 and proved to be a great success.
 It allows those who are perhaps not fit enough to compete in full open event to experience competition against riders from other clubs.
 These events tend to be shorter than a full competitive event.
 With many new cyclists coming from other sports where they used to be competitive, the 50+ races prolongs competitive life and are also great fun.

 Why join a cycling club?

-There are almost eighty clubs in Ulster, the majority of which cater for both road and off road riders.
+There are over 130 clubs in Ulster, the majority of which cater for both road and off road riders.
 The majority of clubs have a leisure section as well as a competitive section.
 You can view the Ulster clubs in the Club Links on the right of the Home page.